zamanapp/unuri/README.md

 - [ ] Add support for `file` scheme
 - [ ] Add support for `data` scheme
 - [ ] Add support for `tel` scheme

-the following feature might be added
-- [ ] add validation function

 ## License